...to preserve, protect, develop, and restore coastal resources for all Rhode Islanders

 OCEAN SAMP SUBCOMMITTEE

-Additional subcommittees can be created at the direction of the Chairman, who can also call for meetings as needed.
+Additional subcommittees can be created at the direction of the Chair, who can also call for meetings as needed.
 All of these subcommittees function with the assistance of the Executive Director and staff.

 Administratively, staff is divided into sections that perform policy and planning, administrative, permitting, and enforcement duties, all providing the Council with the necessary expertise to assist in decision-making.
 The staff conducts pre-application conferences, reviews all pertinent permit applications and prepares recommendations for decisions to be made by the Council.
 The staff also prepares draft plans and regulations for the Council's consideration.
 The staff of the CRMC is divided into the following components: